How to Start a Cleaning Business & Become Successful

 Choose something practical and neutral that still looks like a recognizable uniform.
 This way you will leave a professional impression.

-You can use flyers with your logo and details, or place an ad in your local newspaper.
+Cleaning service flyers with your logo and details is a good start, or placing an ad in your local newspaper.
 But since this is the 21st century, nothing beats online marketing.

 You need a business website to build your brand and gain clients.
 Make it attractive and informative.